USC Study Finds STEM Degrees Pay Off for Minority College

-Published in this month’s issue of Research in Higher Education, the study followed more than 1,000 Asian and Pacific Islander, Latino and black students over nine years.
+Published in Research in Higher Education, the study followed more than 1,000 Asian and Pacific Islander, Latino and black students over nine years.
 The students were scholarship applicants for the Gates Millennium Scholars program funded by the Bill & Melinda Gates Foundation, which awards grants to highly motivated, low-income minority students.

 While minority groups continue to be underrepresented in the STEM fields, the study’s researchers believe this will change if students understand how much more money can be earned in those fields.

 “The premiums for majoring in STEM fields are huge,” said lead author Tatiana Melguizo, associate professor of education at the USC Rossier School of Education.
 “We need to educate students that if they get a job in a STEM-related occupation, they have an even higher earning premium.
 Otherwise, students aren’t reaping the economic benefit of all the hard work they went through as undergrads.”